rosart-dev/tracalorie_project/README.md

 # tracalorie_project

 Web Application written in vanilla JS (no JS frameworks) that allows users to track meals along with their calories.
+Using the revealing module pattern to separate concerns while also allowing modules to utilize eachother's functions

 Features include :